-18. (1) An authorised officer of the Food Authority may at all reasonable times inspect any food intended for human consumption which-
+18. (1) An authorised officer may at all reasonable times inspect any food intended for human consumption which-

-- (a) has been sold or is offered or exposed for sale; or - (b) is in the possession of, or has been deposited with or consigned to, any person for the purpose of sale or of preparation for sale; or - (c) is otherwise placed on the market, and subsections (3) to (9) shall apply where, on such an inspection, it appears to the authorised officer that any food fails to comply with food safety requirements.
+- (a) has been sold or is offered or exposed for sale; - (b) is in the possession of, or has been deposited with or consigned to, any person for the purpose of sale or of preparation for sale; or - (c) is otherwise placed on the market, and subsections (3) to (9) apply where, on such an inspection, it appears to the authorised officer that any food fails to comply with food safety requirements.

-(2) On an inspection of any food, an authorised officer of the Food Authority may certify that such food has not been produced, processed or distributed in compliance with any Regulations made under section 7 and where any food has been so certified it shall be treated for the purposes of this section as failing to comply with food safety requirements:
+(2) On an inspection of any food, an authorised officer may certify that such food has not been produced, processed or distributed in compliance with regulations made under section 7 and where any food has been so certified it must be treated for the purposes of this section as failing to comply with food safety requirements:

-Provided that where such food forms part of a batch, lot or consignment of food of the same class or description, all the food in the batch, lot or consignment shall, until it is proved that it has been produced, processed or distributed in compliance with the relevant Regulations, be treated for the purposes of subsection (4) as having been so certified.
+(2A) If food certified under subsection (2) forms part of a batch, lot or consignment of food of the same class or description, all the food in the batch, lot or consignment must, until it is proved that it has been produced, processed or distributed in compliance with the relevant regulations, be treated for the purposes of subsection (4) as having been so certified.

-(3) Where subsection (2) applies, the authorised officer may either-

-- (a) give notice to the person in charge of the food that, until the notice is withdrawn, the food or any specified portion of it- - (i) is not to be used for human consumption; and - (ii) either is not to be removed or is not to be removed except to some place specified in the notice; or - (b) seize the food and remove it in order to have it dealt with by a justice of the peace, and any person who knowingly contravenes the requirements of a notice under paragraph (a) is guilty of an offence.
+- (3) If subsection (2) applies, the authorised officer may either- - (a) give notice to the person in charge of the food that, until the notice is withdrawn, the food or any specified portion of it- - (i) is not to be used for human consumption; and - (ii) either is not to be removed or is not to be removed except to some place specified in the notice; or - (b) seize the food and remove it in order to have it dealt with by a justice of the peace.